Snorfle/mix-cd-scrobbler/README.md

 # 🎵 Mix CD Scrobbler

 A Python application for scrobbling your vintage mix CD collections to Last.fm.
-Perfect for music lovers who want to track their listening history from physical media!
+This is basically 95% "vibecoded" in Claude so there's a fair chance there are bugs or other issues, but then again I didn't expect to be sharing it.
+I've also got an Android version I can upload if anyone is interested, and then maybe figure out a good way to sync the mix cd json databases.

 ## Features